-Even if a Microsoft system reduces its operation of the appropriate hardware and software components, in such a case its own monitoring is still necessary and useful.
+Even though Microsoft manages the operation of the underlying hardware and software components,it is still necessary and useful to monitor your Azure cloud services.
 However this must be done in a different way than by using a regular Checkmk agent.

 From version 1.5.0p12 Checkmk supports monitoring of Azure through its own special agents, as well as with a number of check plug-ins.
 Currently these are as follows:

 - Microsoft Azure Storage Accounts: Performance

 - Microsoft Azure Virtual Network Gateways